GCOM7140/group-project/README.md

 Your group should prepare your presentation as you would if you were presenting to Mike and Sarah in "the real world," with the goal of persuading them to pursue the action plan you are advancing.
-Ask for the highest realistic level of commitment you can, and try your best to be granted their approval.
+Ask for the highest realistic level of commitment you can, and try your best to receive their approval.

 After listening to your presentation, invited guests, your peers, and I will use the following guidelines to assess it and give you developmental feedback.